All the very latest news and upcoming events.

 |

-.In February 2023 I was the sole foreign artist invited to exhibit in भू – त$: Elements of Earth, at the amazing new Emami Art gallery, in Kolkata, India, more ...
+.In February 2023 I was invited to exhibit in भू – त$: Elements of Earth, at the huge Emami Art gallery, in Kolkata, India, more ...
 The work (above) is now sold.

 |

-I was invited to give 5 day super charged Masterclass at Aorang Studio, Kolkata, India in February 2023.
-Since then workshops have been given in Yokine (WA) and Broken Hill (NSW).
-A list of forthcoming and past workshops, talks, symposium and conference presents is here...
+Invited to give a 5 day Masterclass at Aorang Studio, Kolkata, India.
+Other 2023 workshops include Yokine (WA) and Broken Hill (NSW).
+Forthcoming workshops, talks, symposium and conferences is here...

 |